MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/tutorials/01-discover-powershell.md

 - `Get-Help`.
 Invoking this command with the name of a command as an argument displays a help page describing various parts of a command.
 - `Get-Member`.
 It operates on object based output and is able to discover what object, properties and methods are available for a command.

-Given these three commands, you can gradually find out what commands you have at your disposal and what they do.
+Using these three commands, you can discover almost anything you need to know about PowerShell.

 ## Find commands with Get-Command